ingyamilmolinar/doctorgpt/README.md

 ## Features (To be enhanced)
 1. Environment independent self-sufficient lightweight (8.3MB) binary.
 (Windows support is missing but could be easily added)
 2. Configurable chatGPT prompt
-3. Match multiple log formats in a single file
+3. Match multiple log formats in a single log file
-4. Match multiple parsers for the same line
+4. Match multiple parsers for the same log entry
 5. Powerful regex format (Perl/Go flavor)
+6. Maximize the amount of log context in the diagnosis

 ## Work in progress
 1. Test dividing log contexts per span, thread, routine or procedure
-2. Maximize the amount of log context in the diagnosis
-3. Lightweight docker image
+2. Lightweight docker image
-4. Support log filtering
+3. Support log filtering

 ## Future work
 1. Support other GPT versions (GPT3.5)